silly-lily/CTF-Writeups/2024_wolvctf/crypto/yors-truly/README.md

-# Challenge
+# Yors-Truly

-We need to find the key.
+Yours-Truly is a cryptography challenge where we need to find the key:

 ```Python
 import base64